lukisko/FreeRTOS-Linux-Win/README.md

 ## Making project

 To  make your own project you need to modify my_main.c file and repete **To run on linux** if runing on linux and **To run on Windows** if your PC runs windows

+## Contibuting

+If you find something wrong you have some questions or you have something that can help do not hesitate to make new branch and make pull request.